 The compression straps are on the Terraframe 50 are quite long in order to serve their dual function.
 Mystery Ranch provides velcro cord keepers to wrap up any excess webbing that is not needed and keep it out-of-the-way.
 However, these cord keepers are not sewn to the ends of the webbing, making them very easy to lose.
 Other pack makers, like Exped, sew them to the ends of their webbing straps and it’d be nice if Mystery Ranch did the same.

 The Terraframe 50 also has numerous webbing loops that can serve as attachment points, to lash additional gear to the pack bag.
 There are four such loops on the top lid and three at the end of each zipper.
-The latter let you tension the zipper for smother operation.
+The latter lets you tension the zipper for smoother operation.
 There is also a short run of MOLLE loops at the base of the bag.